-Assistant Professor of Chemistry and Biochemistry JOB# 12092
+Assistant Professor – Chemistry and Biochemistry (Job # 12541)

 School of Molecular Sciences

-The School of Molecular Sciences (SMS; https://sms.asu.edu/) at Arizona State University invites applications for a full-time, tenure-track position as Assistant Professor of chemistry and biochemistry with an anticipated start date of August 2018.
-Candidates working in all areas of molecular sciences are invited to apply, including chemistry, biochemistry, physics and engineering of molecules and materials.
+The School of Molecular Sciences (SMS) at Arizona State University invites applications for a full-time, tenure-track position as Assistant Professor of chemistry and biochemistry with an anticipated start date of August 2019.
+This is an academic year, benefits-eligible, tenure eligible position.
+Candidates working in all areas of molecular sciences are invited to apply, including chemistry, biochemistry, physics, biology, medicine, and engineering of molecules and materials.

-• Doctorate in a field of science or engineering relevant to the chemistry, biochemistry, physics, or engineering of molecules and/or materials by time of appointment
+- Doctorate in a field of science or engineering relevant to the chemistry, biochemistry, physics, biology, or engineering of molecules and/or materials by time of appointment

-The initial deadline for review of complete applications is Monday, October 23rd, 2017.
+Initial deadline for review of complete applications is Wednesday, October 31st, 2018.
 If not filled, applications will continue to be reviewed weekly thereafter until the search is closed.
 A background check is required for employment.

 The School of Molecular Sciences (formerly the Department of Chemistry and Biochemistry) at Arizona State University is an organization of more than 55 faculty members, 100 staff, and 1400 graduate and undergraduate students who work at the forefront of science and technology innovation and education.
 It influences and impacts broad university-wide initiatives in fundamental science, health, sustainability, energy, food-water-climate, security, materials, manufacturing, space exploration and other endeavors of advanced technology.